Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <!-- START: div -->
 <div class="QandA_answer">

-A: Yes, the declaration is legal.
+<span class="ans"></span> Yes, the declaration is legal.
 Here's how it works: as it processes an initializer list, the compiler keeps track of which array element is to be initialized next.
 Normally, the next element is the one following the element that was last initialized.
 However, when a designator appears in the list, it forces the next element be the one represented by the designator, even if that element has already been initialized.

 Here's a step-by-step look at how the compiler will process the initializer for the array `a`: